May 19, 2026 Hayden Williams

 Where to Find Official Results

+The full classifications for all 9 divisions are live on the IWWF EMS event page: 2026 Thailand Extreme Fest Cable Wakeboard & Wakeskate (26THA005).
 TESA posts updates on their website at extremesport.or.th and via the Thailand Extreme Sports Facebook page.
-For wakeboard-specific scorecards, the IWWF EMS will carry the official results once published.
-Thai Wake Park Pattaya's Facebook page typically publishes the post-event highlight reel and podium photos within a few days.
+Thai Wake Park Pattaya's Facebook page typically publishes the post-event highlight reel and podium photos.

 Pattaya Wake Park: Where the Event Was Held